 Career Pages: Why Employers May Need One and How to Avoid Common Mistakes

-Employer career pages are pages on a company’s website where jobseekers can apply for jobs direct and find information about working for the company.
+Employer career pages are a section of a company’s website where jobseekers can apply for jobs directly and find information about working for the company.
 They can be costly to create and maintain, and aren’t essential for SMEs.
-But if you do have a career page, then it’s worth posting your job on it at the beginning of the recruitment process.
-(For more on the various channels for publicising jobs, including career pages, see our guide: How to Attract Enough Applicants.)
+But if you do have a career page, then it’s worth posting your jobs on it at the beginning of the recruitment process.

 Why Employer Career Pages Often Fail to Bring in More Applicants